 Depletion of resourcesIn less than a century the welfare society has depleted many of the earth's natural resources.
 If a greater percentage of the global population is going to enjoy the benefits of a welfare society, earth's resources will either become exhausted or production cannot cope with the demand.

 There are hardly any other acceptable compensating sources of energy.
 Atomic fission carries the problem of deposing of its nuclear waste.
-Despite of decades of experimentation nuclear fusion is still in its infancy.
-Funds for building a demonstration model have only recently been awarded.
-If succesful it is expected to take more than thirty years before nuclear fusion plants will meet to some extent the existing shortage.
+Despite decades of experimentation nuclear fusion is still in its infancy.
+If succesful it is expected to take decades before nuclear fusion plants will meet to some extent the existing shortage.

-Even if some fresh source of energy were invented it would take years and years of experimentation before being in a stage of operation.
+Even if some new source of energy were invented it would take years and years of experimentation before being in a stage of operation.

 Upsetting the balance of powerWhen this article was written no mention was made of the balance of power as the United States were at the height of power then.
-It is now being assailed, principally by China.
-It is competing with the U.S.A. in controling resources of raw materials and energy.
+It is now being assailed by China or Russia.
+These nations are competing with the U.S.A. in controling resources of raw materials and energy.
 It should not be forgotten that almost half of the world's population lives in the emerging powers of India and China .
 The welfare of its citizens is rising and consequently their consumption.

 Upsetting the basic Western stability is also the threat of a small fraction of religiously brainwashed Muslim fundamentalists, who are even prepared to sacrifice their lives for their weird fixations.